Fulshaw Hall: c.1885-1939

 Richard Lingard Monk purchased Fulshaw in c.1885 and carried out a number of major additions and alterations; namely refacing the house in Accrington brick in 1886, and building a coach house and stables in 1890.
 Little is known about Monk himself, when he was born, when he died, or when he moved out of Fulshaw.

 1939-

 Fulshaw was requisitioned by the War Office during the Second World War, and became a major base for the Special Operations Executive (SOE) to train agents to conduct espionage, sabotage and reconnaissance in occupied Europe (and later, also in occupied Southeast Asia) against the Axis powers, and to aid local resistance movements.

 A study by John Chartres discovered that among the trainees were important 'Jedburghs’, which were groups of usually three officers that had the task to parachute into France, alongside the Allied Forces and act as liaison teams, making direct contact with the French Resistance.
-Parachuting was a frequent exersize within the grounds at Fulshaw.
+Parachuting was a frequent exercise within the grounds at Fulshaw.

 Fulshaw was later used as offices by Imperial Chemical Industries, and later by AstraZeneca.
 It remains in use as offices.